wirtnetwork/docs/docs/setup.md

 For verification you can always try to ping the Wirt Bot.
 Its IP in the network is always `SUBNET` + 1.
 With the default settings this is `10.10.0.1`

-## Wirt Interface
+## WirtUI

 Nothing to set up here.

 By reaching the website your setup is done.
-If you have set up the Wirt Bot following the above instructions it should already be connected to the interface and you are ready to go.
+If you have set up the WirtBot following the above instructions it should already be connected to the UI and you are ready to go.